richaG99/ConfigLoader/README.md

           cd ConfigLoader
           node ./app/client.js

+###Execution Steps [If consumed via zip file]

+If user is consuming ConfigLoader.zip file, execution steps are following :

+           unzip ConfigLoader.zip
+           cd ConfigLoader
+           npm install

+To run the unit test , we do

+           npm test

+To run the demo application file , we use

+           node ./app/client.js

 ####Note
 In a production setup, log files should not be the part of the github repository and config file path shouldn't be hard coded.